-Demographics is the characteristics of human populations and population segments, especially when used to identify consumer markets (American Heritage Dictionary)
+Demographics are the characteristics of human populations and population segments, especially when used to identify consumer markets (American Heritage Dictionary)

 Please contact us if you want information that isn’t covered here or is about specific areas within the district.
 We will do what we can to help you.

 The Central Otago gender split is 50:50 male/female.
-The median age of 43 years is higher than the national average.
-This figure reflects the high number of retired people, and the trend for young people to leave the area for overseas travel and training/education opportunities.
+The median age of 47.0 years for people in Central Otago district is considerably higher than the 38.0 years median for the country as a whole.
+This figure reflects the higher number of retired people, and the trend for young people to leave the area for training/education opportunities and overseas travel.

-The majority of the Central Otago population is European with less than 20% of residents of Maori and other ethnic origins.
+The majority of the Central Otago population belong to the European ethnic group with less than 15 per cent of residents of Maori and other ethnic origins.

-Central Otago people are more likely to be in a stable relationship with 55% – 10% more than the national average - married.
+Central Otago people are more likely to be in a stable relationship with 59.6 per cent - 11 per cent more than that national average - married.